 The 2021 Ethical Considerations will be held virtually through Zoom on:

 16 CEUs – 16 Contact Hours over 2 days

-Peer-to-peer recovery support services has grown exponentially over the past few years.
+Peer-to-peer recovery support services have grown exponentially over the past few years.
 The issue of ethical consideration has been discussed in many circles yet formal training has been lacking for peer support specialists.
 This 16-hour training from CCAR addresses those critical needs.
-Based on the widely used Ethical Guidelines for Delivery of Peer-based Recovery Support Services by William White and PRO-ACT (2007), we designed this training to help coaches, and anyone else work in a peer role to understand how critical it is to be ethically responsible.
-Using presentations, small group work, and role-play to address many areas including: defining the peer service role and functions, coaching standards, issues of vulnerability, ethical decision making, performed enhancement and legal issues.
+Based on the widely used Ethical Guidelines for Delivery of Peer-based Recovery Support Services by William White and PRO-ACT (2007), we designed this training to help coaches, and anyone else who works in a peer role to understand how critical it is to be ethically responsible.
+Using presentations, small group work, and role-play to address many areas including defining the peer service role and functions, coaching standards, issues of vulnerability, ethical decision making, performed enhancement, and legal issues.

 Please feel free to reach out to us during normal business hours, Monday through Friday, 8:30 a.m. to 4:30 p.m. so we can continue supporting your training needs.